connorkasarda/bot-gym/README.md

-# Bot Gym: Robot Simulator
+# Robot Gym: Robot Simulator
 ***End Goal:*** Emulates robots as a virtual entity within a virtual environment.
 A physics engine will be created to aid the simulator, providing physical laws for the robots to follow.
 Robots could be defined by a human or AI.
 Additionally, the robots could be piloted by a human or AI.
 Scenes could be created, testing the robots abilities to complete those tasks.

 ## Milestones